No Child Left Behind Act: Negative effects for students with disabilities

 The National Council for Disabilities had reservations about how the regulations of NCLB fit with those of IDEA.
-One concern is how schools can effectively intervene and develop strategies when NCLB calls for group accountability rather than individual student attention.
-The Individual nature of IDEA is "inconsistent with the group nature of NCLB."
-They worry that NCLB focuses too much on standardized testing and not enough on the work-based experience necessary for obtaining jobs in the future.
-Also, NCLB is measured essentially by a single test score, but IDEA calls for various measures of student success.
+One concern was how schools could effectively intervene and develop strategies when NCLB calls for group accountability rather than individual student attention.
+The "individual" nature of IDEA is "inconsistent with the group nature of NCLB."
+They worried that NCLB focused too much on standardized testing and not enough on the work-based experience necessary for obtaining jobs in the future.
+Also, NCLB was measured essentially by a single test score, while IDEA calls for various measures of student success.

 IDEA's focus on various measures stems from its foundation in Individualized Education Plans for students with disabilities (IEP).
 An IEP is designed to give students with disabilities individual goals that are often not on their grade level.
 An IEP is intended for "developing goals and objectives that correspond to the needs of the student, and ultimately choosing a placement in the least restrictive environment possible for the student."
 Under the IEP, students could be able to legally have lowered success criteria for academic success.

 A 2006 report by the Center for Evaluation and Education Policy (CEEP) and the Indiana Institute on Disability and Community indicated that most states were not making AYP because of special education subgroups even though progress had been made toward that end.
 This was in effect pushing schools to cancel the inclusion model and keep special education students separate.
 "IDEA calls for individualized curriculum and assessments that determine success based on growth and improvement each year.
-NCLB, in contrast, measures all students by the same markers, which are based not on individual improvement but by proficiency in math and reading," the study states.
+NCLB, in contrast, measured all students by the same markers, which are based not on individual improvement but by proficiency in math and reading," the study states.
 When interviewed with the Indiana University Newsroom, author of the CEEP report Sandi Cole said, "The system needs to make sense.
 Don't we want to know how much a child is progressing towards the standards? ...
 We need a system that values learning and growth over time, in addition to helping students reach high standards."
-Cole found in her survey that NCLB encourages teachers to teach to the test, limiting curriculum choices/options, and to use the special education students as a "scapegoat" for their school not making AYP.
-In addition, Indiana administrators who responded to the survey indicated that NCLB testing has led to higher numbers of students with disabilities dropping out of school.
+Cole found in her survey that NCLB encouraged teachers to teach to the test, limiting curriculum choices/options, and to use the special education students as a "scapegoat" for their school not making AYP.
+In addition, Indiana administrators who responded to the survey indicated that NCLB testing led to higher numbers of students with disabilities dropping out of school.